hcsaustrup/inside-nova-pro/Documentation/Software/OS.md

 ## Booting

 For information about booting the operating system, read the [U-Boot page](UBoot.md).
+For information about booting from NFS, see [Net Booting](Modifications/Netbooting.md) under [Modifications](Modifications/).

 # Access